The heart of steel country

 “I believe this in part because the welders have not become frustrated with the equipment,” says Montgomery.
 “They have been able to invest a little time and see the rewards rather quickly.”

-The current DE-CAL fabrication shop takes up 25,000 square feet of its Youngstown facility, and the company is eying an additional 25,000 to 30,000 square foot expansion that would provide increased crane capacity and allow the company to pursue larger work under its ASME code program.
+The current DE-CAL fabrication shop takes up 25,000 square feet, and the company is eying an additional expansion that would provide increased crane capacity and allow the company to pursue larger work under its ASME code program.
 As the company continues to grow, Montgomery sees opportunity for additional advances with PipeWorx, such as further exploring Pulsed MIG processes, and the welding of certain stainless steel grades without a backing gas (saving time and expense).
 DE-CAL is proving that redefining age-old practices can be rewarding, and PipeWorx is a big reason for that.

 “It’s our workhorse machine for pipe welding,” he says.
 “We had four, we just purchased our fifth.
 We’ll probably get more.
 They’ve been very dependable and the guys enjoy running them.”